What Is the Average Electrical Engineer Salary?

 - Computer Security

 - Wireless Data Communications

-Electrical engineers having algorithm development skills can earn 47% higher salaries than their median annual incomes.
+Electrical engineers with algorithm development skills can earn 47% higher salaries than their median annual income.
 It translates into an average yearly salary of $115,000.

 Electrical engineers with computer security skills can expect a 35% increment in their average annual incomes.
 It means that they can earn around $105,500 per year on average.